 South Carolina energy and utility bill assistance programs.

 Get information on utility, cooling, and energy bill assistance programs in South Carolina.
-Qualified low to moderate income individuals, elderly, and other people who are facing a financial hardship may be able to qualify for financial assistance and cash grants to help them pay their utility bills.
+Qualified low to moderate income individuals, elderly, and other people who are facing financial hardship may be able to qualify for financial assistance and cash grants to help them pay their utility bills.
+If you don’t quite fit this criterion but still are struggling to get by with high bills, then you may like to view a review site such as Simply Switch.
 Some of the programs are offered by government agencies, and many other assistance programs are offered by utility companies that operate in South Carolina.

 Aiken Electric Cooperative – The Operation Round Up program may be able to provide free food, rent help, shelter, clothing, healthcare, prescriptions and other services to those who need it the most.
 For more information about how Aiken can help, call your local Aiken Electric Cooperative Office.
 Aiken 649-6245, New Ellenton: 652-2226, North: 247-2121, Edgefield: 637-3189 or 593-4457.
 Or you can dial the following toll free number 1-800-922-1262.